Nine killed as powerful quake topples buildings in Albania

 “The roof collapsed on our head and I don’t know how we escaped.
 God helped us,” said Gjoka, whose three-year-old niece was among four people in the apartment when the quake struck.

-The quake was centred 30 km (19 miles) west of Tirana, the U.S. Geological Survey (USGS) said, and was also felt across the Balkans and in the southern Italian region of Puglia.
+The quake was centered 30 km (19 miles) west of Tirana, the U.S. Geological Survey (USGS) said, and was also felt across the Balkans and in the southern Italian region of Puglia.

 Hours later a magnitude 5.4 earthquake hit Bosnia, with an epicentre 75 km (45 miles) south of Sarajevo, monitors said.
 There were no immediate reports of injuries.